getdunne/juce-AudioProcessorValueTreeStateTest/README.md

 - Plugin to host: user manipulates GUI controls, changes are recorded by a host DAW.
 - Host to plugin: DAW recreates user's manipulations automatically using playback.

-# Warning: may not be ready for prime time #
 I have fully tested the Audio Unit (v2) build under Logic Pro X on the Mac, and the VST (v2) build under Reaper v5.52/x64 on Windows 10, including automation with all four parameters.
 I do not have the means to test other plugin types.

 With JUCE v5.1, undo functionality was spotty, and redo didn't work at all.
-I was told these were "known bugs" at the time, and they *appear to be fixed* in JUCE 5.3.2.
+I was told these were "known bugs" at the time, but they appear to be fixed in JUCE 5.3.2.

-# Detailed description #
+## Detailed description

 I intend to write a more detailed description of this code soon, which will be available at http://getdunne.net/wiki/doku.php?id=juce_and_parameter_automation.